Broadway Mall

-Broadway Commons, better known by its former name Broadway Mall, is a large shopping mall located in Hicksville, New York, United States.
-Originally an open-air shopping center called the Mid-Island Shopping Plaza, Broadway Mall is currently a regional enclosed shopping center comprising 98 stores, as well as a food court and movie theater.
+Broadway Commons (formerly Broadway Mall) is a large shopping mall located in Hicksville, New York, United States.
+Opened in 1956 as an open-air shopping center called Mid-Island Shopping Plaza, it is currently a regional enclosed shopping center comprising 98 stores, as well as a food court and movie theater.
 The mall's anchor stores are IKEA, Target and Blink Fitness.

 History

 The Mid Island Shopping Plaza held its Grand Opening on October 25, 1956, on the site of a former boys' orphanage and a dairy and vegetable farm operated by the Catholic Church.
 It cost $40 million to construct and was built to accommodate more than 40,000 shoppers daily.

 Beneath the mall was a truck tunnel that was nearly a mile long.
 In September 1957, the tunnel was designated as a Civil Defense operational headquarters, providing emergency accommodations for over 9,000 people.